 Rollbar server-side agent

-If it’s not possible to use a notifier, rollbar-agent is a Python daemon that can monitor your log files and push messages to Rollbar.
+rollbar-agent is a Python daemon that can monitor log files and push messages to Rollbar.
+It can monitor:

 Installing and configuring rollbar-agent will be much easier if you have a basic understanding of Python virtualenvs and are comfortable editing the configuration files that control services on your OS.